codechips/FooocusPlus/fooocusplus_log.md

 * removed the irrelevant Fooocus and Simple version information.
 FooocusPlus does not synchronize to either of them
 * added Torch, CUDA and xformers data to System Information, under the Extras tab
 * the master folders are now subfolders of the new "masters" folder
+* introduced and tested the "experimental" 1280*1280 aspect ratio

 # 0.9.8 Dev